skiphansen/pano_man/README.md

 ## Software Requirements

-The free Webpack version Xilinx [ISE 14.7](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools/v2012_4---14_7.html) is needed to program the Pano device.
+The free Webpack version of Xilinx [ISE 14.7](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools/v2012_4---14_7.html) is needed to program the Pano device.
 This will also allow you regenerate the .bit file from VHDL and Verilog sources.
 Do **NOT** download the latest Windows 10 version as it does not support the Spartan 3E family of chips used in the first generation of the Pano device.

 Either Windows or Linux can be used to recreate the .bit file if the ROMs are updated, but Linux is probably necessary to make wider changes to the project.

 If you simply want to run the pong demo on your Pano, then all you need to do is load a pre-made [bitstream](./xilinx/Pano.bit) into the device usings Xilinx's Impact tool.

-## ROMS
+## ROMs

 For legal reasons the Pacman ROM images are **NOT** included in this project, instead David Widel's Pong demo written for the same hardware has been provided.